COS301-SE-2023/AI-Photo-Editor/CONTRIBUTING.md

 > - Mention the project at local meetups and tell your friends/colleagues
 > - Report bugs
 > - Request features
-> - Share Blix on social medi
+> - Share Blix on social media

 ## Table of Contents